Virgin Atlantic Flying Club roll out reduced status thresholds in April — here’s why that’s excellent news

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Firstly, from April 2022, members can earn elite status more easily, with the following reductions in tier point requirements for the foreseeable future:
+From 1 April 2022, members can earn elite status more easily with Virgin Atlantic’s Flying Club loyalty programme, with the following reductions in tier point requirements for the foreseeable future:

 - Silver status can be earned with just 300 tier points per rolling 12 months (reduced from the usual 400)